torstenzander/simple-semantic-versioning-plugin/README.md

 # Simple Semantic Versioning Plugin

-This plugin increases semantic versions by one.
-You can define additinnal files.
+This plugin increases the semantic version in the settings.gradle file by one for patch, minor and major version updates.

-`./gradlew increasePatch`
+You can define additional files in your gradle.build configuration.

-`./gradlew increaseMinor`
+** Be aware that this plugin only replaces the version number.

-`./gradlew increaseMajor`
+In case you have a file with the several same version numbers I won't work. **

 ```
 plugins {